 When you join you will be assigned a Police Now Leadership Development Officer (LDO).
 Their core role is to coach, guide and support you to transform communities by delivering sustainable change and tangible impact.

 They will provide one-to-one guidance and work closely with your line managers and force to aid your personal and professional development throughout the two-year programme.

-150 day impact events and access to the impact library:
+Police Now Impact Events and access to the impact library:

-Every 150 days, we bring Police Now National Detective Programme participants together from across the country for impact events.
+We bring Police Now National Detective Programme participants together from across the country for impact events.
 At each event, there is an opportunity to hear from keynote speakers, share the impact you’re having and connect with fellow Police Now participants and guests from within policing, the community and wider civil society.